sh4nks/flask-plugins/docs/index.rst

 Quickstart
 ==========
-A plugin has it's own folder where all the plugin specific files are living like shown in the examples below.
+A plugin has it's own folder where all the plugin files are residing like in the examples below.

 .. sourcecode:: text